 Kim is a blue-collar town, with 74.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kim is a town of farmers, fishers, or foresters, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Kim who work in farm management occupations (42.86%), office and administrative support (5.71%), and sales jobs (5.71%).

-As is often the case in a small town, Kim doesn't have a public transportation system that people use for their commute.
+Kim is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Kim in 2022 was $30,441, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $121,764 for a family of four.
 However, Kim contains both very wealthy and poor people as well.